indieweb/webmention-client-ruby/CONTRIBUTING.md

 ## Getting Started

-mention-client-ruby is developed using Ruby 2.4.4 and is additionally tested against Ruby 2.5.1 using [Travis CI](https://travis-ci.org/indieweb/mention-client-ruby).
+webmention-client-ruby is developed using Ruby 2.4.4 and is additionally tested against Ruby 2.5.1 using [Travis CI](https://travis-ci.org/indieweb/webmention-client-ruby).

-Before making changes to mention-client-ruby, you'll want to install Ruby 2.4.4.
+Before making changes to webmention-client-ruby, you'll want to install Ruby 2.4.4.
 It's recommended that you use a Ruby version managment tool like [rbenv](https://github.com/rbenv/rbenv), [chruby](https://github.com/postmodern/chruby), or [rvm](https://github.com/rvm/rvm).
 Once you've installed Ruby 2.4.4 using your method of choice, install the project's gems by running:

 ```sh
 bundle install